 A summer party outdoors requires plenty of food you can eat with your hands—preferably just one hand, as you hold a beer with the other.
-Though burgers and hot dogs may be the first items to spring to your mind, expanding your Fourth of July cookout menu to include a good old sandwich or two can be a great idea.
+Though burgers and hot dogs may be the first items to spring to your mind, expanding your Labor Day cookout menu to include a good old sandwich or two can be a great idea.

 Sandwiches tend to allow for a much broader range of breads and fillings, including more vegetarian and vegan options.
-And if you aren't cooking outdoors this July 4th, we've got lots of satisfying sandwiches that can be made entirely in your kitchen, from a pulled pork number that's made in the oven (it's delicious, we promise!) to a make-ahead vegetarian shooter's-style sandwich big enough to feed a crowd.
+And if you aren't cooking outdoors on Labor Day, we've got lots of satisfying sandwiches that can be made entirely in your kitchen, from a pulled pork number that's made in the oven (it's delicious, we promise!) to a make-ahead vegetarian shooter's-style sandwich big enough to feed a crowd.

-Here are 17 of our favorite sandwich recipes to keep you and your July 4th guests happy, sated, and in that relaxed, summery kind of mood all day long.
-You can find even more excellent sandwich recipes in our Fourth of July guide.
+Here are 17 of our favorite sandwich recipes to keep you and your holiday-cookout guests happy, sated, and in that relaxed, summery kind of mood all day long.
+You can find even more excellent recipes for sandwiches, burgers, sides, drinks, and more in our guide to grilling.

 Sandwiches for the Grill